 Simple English definitions for legal terms

-Read a random definition: provost marshal
+Read a random definition: certainty effect

 A community interest development (CID) is a type of property development where multiple owners share common areas and have their own property.
 The governing association, often a homeowners association (HOA), enforces rules and restrictions that owners must follow.
 These rules can include fines and penalties for violations.
 While most restrictions are legally enforceable, federal and state laws limit some restrictions, such as allowing individuals with disabilities to keep animals even if the CID rules forbid it.